anjanik012/Snake/README.md

 # Snake

-Snake is clone of the old Nokia Snake game and is written in C.
+Snake is the clone of old Nokia Snake game, written in C.

-Note:Only Works in UNIX based OSs.
+Note:Only Works on POSIX systems.

 ## Dependencies